syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/Data-Bindings.md

 ## TimeZone

-Schedule allows you to create appointments in various time zones, and the appointments to be displayed in the user's time zone and any other time zone.
-Appointments to be rendered by recalculating Start and End time zone based on give time zone
+Schedule allows you to create appointments in various time zones and display them in the user's time zone and any other time zone.
+Appointments are rendered by recalculating Start and End time based on given time zone.
-Consider the following scenario you are in North Carolina and you want to set up an appointment for 10 am on North Carolina time.
-You have a colleague in London and another in Chennai that need to participate.
-The time for this appointment will be 3 pm (15:00) in London and 5.30 am in Chennai.
+Consider the following scenario you are in North Carolina and you want to set up a meeting at 10 AM on North Carolina time.
+You have colleagues in London and Chennai and they also need to participate.
+The time for this meeting will be 3 PM (15:00) in London and 5.30 AM in Chennai.
-When you each view your calendar you need to see the appointment displayed relative to your local time zone 5.30 am, 10 am, 3 pm respectively and it can be achieved by setting schedule time zone to default and Appointments time zone to Eastern Standard Time(North Carolina)
+When you each view your calendar, you need to see the appointment displayed relative to your local time zone 5.30 am, 10 am, 3 pm respectively and it can be achieved by setting schedule time zone to default and Appointments time zone to Eastern Standard Time (North Carolina)

-If you set an appointment as all day appointment then it's start time and end times are set default as 12 am to 12 am so there is no need to use time zone for all day appointments
+If you create all day appointment, then it's start time and end times are set default as 12 am to 12 am so time zone is not applicable for all day appointments

-### Schedule TimeZone
 Set schedule to a specific time zone by using "TimeZone" Property of schedule by setting schedule to a default time zone schedule takes that time zone as the local time zone and appointment's start time and end time calculated based on schedule time zone

     {%tabs%}
     {% highlight c# %}